AliceTimken/uk-legislators/README.md

-### Data Dictionary (Twitter User Data)
+### Data Dictionary (Twitter user data, RData)

-The following fields are available in `uk_legislators_full.RData` and were collected using the [rtweet package](https://www.rdocumentation.org/packages/rtweet/versions/0.7.0) in July of 2022:
+All fields included in the CSV file are available in the `uk_legislators_full.RData` file.
+The following additional fields are also available in the RData file and were collected using the [rtweet package](https://www.rdocumentation.org/packages/rtweet/versions/0.7.0) (July 2022):

 * user_id: The integer representation of the unique identifier for the user
 * name: The name of the user (as the user defined it)